 What is integrity?
 (Doing the right and honest thing even when no one is looking.)

-Job had integrity and did the right thing even when his friends accused him of wrong doing.
-He worshipped God even when bad things happened.
+Job had integrity and did the right thing even when his faith was tested through suffering.
+Job worshiped God when bad things happened.
 If our goal is to please God, we will do the right thing no matter what happens.
-Be loyal to God and He will be pleased.